The Economic Impacts of Maritime Shipping in the Great Lakes – St. Lawrence Region

 Infrastructure Investment Survey of the Great Lakes and St. Lawrence Seaway System

-The investment survey, compiled by maritime trade consultants Martin Associates, tallies CDN $7.1 billion in capital spending on ships, ports and terminals and waterway infrastructure in the Great Lakes-St. Lawrence waterway.
-More than $4.8 billion has been invested in the navigation system from 2009-2013 and another $2.3 billion is committed to improvements from 2014-2018.
+The latest investment survey, compiled by maritime trade consultants Martin Associates, totals $10.9 billion CDN in capital spending on ships, ports, terminals, and waterway infrastructure within the Great Lakes-St. Lawrence region of the “Green Shipping Corridor Network.”
+From 2018 to 2022, over $7.4 billion has been invested in the navigation system, and another $3.5 billion has been committed for improvements from 2023 to 2027.

-Amongst the most significant investments, Canadian, American and international ship owners are spending $4.1 billion on the biggest renewal of the Great Lakes-St. Lawrence fleets in 30 years.
-The Canadian and U.S. federal governments, through respectively The St. Lawrence Seaway Management Corporation and the Great Lakes St. Lawrence Seaway Development Corporation, have dedicated close to $1 billion to modernize the Seaway’s lock infrastructure and technology over the 10-year period — the Seaway’s most significant transformation in five decades.
-And Great Lakes and St. Lawrence River ports and terminals are also collectively investing more than $1.8 billion on expanding their docks, equipment, facilities and intermodal connections.
+The Canadian and U.S. federal governments have jointly invested around $4 billion to modernize the Seaway’s infrastructure and technology.
+This initiative is being carried out through: The St. Lawrence Seaway Management Corporation in Canada and the Great Lakes St. Lawrence Seaway Development Corporation in the U.S. This substantial investment spans a 24-year period, making it the most significant transformation for the Seaway in the last five decades.
+Great Lakes and St. Lawrence River ports and terminals are also collectively investing more than $2.7 billion in expanding their docks, equipment, facilities, and intermodal connections.